awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

    init();
    ```

 1. With the Python code from the first section running, open `index.html` in a web browser\.
-The hotspot information will display in the page\.
+The hotspot information appears on the page, as shown following\.
 ![\[Scalable Vector Graphics diagram displaying hotspot information.\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/hotspots_visualizer.png)